amandalin047/ERP_2023Fall/README.md

 - [Openpyxl](https://openpyxl.readthedocs.io/en/stable/) is needed in order for Python to read from and qrite to Excel files.
     + Side note: Excel now accepts (or is about to accept) Python syntax and functions 😍
 - [Flak8](https://flake8.pycqa.org/en/latest/) is basically Grammerly for Python.
-- ⚠️ In the third line, if you encounter an error related to security policiescopen a new PowerShell and **run as the administrator**.
+- ⚠️ In the third line, if you encounter an error related to security policies, open a new PowerShell and **run as the administrator**.
 Type
 ```
 Set-ExecutionPolicy Unrestricted
 ```